BAMC Advanced Documentation

 end-javascript |

-reached.
-An error will be thrown if end-javascript is
+was reached.
+An error will be thrown if

-not found within the file (when a start-javascript is
+end-javascript is not found within the file (when

 |